A Tree in the Meadow

 The Joe Loss recording was released by RCA Victor Records as catalog number 20-2965.
 The record first reached the Billboard charts on 10 September 1948, and lasted 1 week on the chart, at #30.

+Other versions were recorded by Monica Lewis and The Ames Brothers with Mary Osborne Trio, John Laurenz as well as Joe Loss and his orchestra.